How Renewable Energy Helps New York Manufacturers Cut Costs & Stay Competitive

 The manufacturing industry and all of its unique subsectors use a great deal of electricity.
 As production efforts increase to meet customer needs, the demand for electricity continues to steadily increase.

-Solar Thermal Systems
+Thermal Systems for Manufacturing Businesses

 Although there are several different subsectors within the greater manufacturing industry, nearly all of them require heating of some kind.
 Heating is an energy-intensive process used for a variety of purposes, including sterilizing, drying, cooking, process heating, and much more.
 Heating alone can account for a significant portion of a factory or manufacturing facility’s energy use, which can increase the overall cost of doing business.